getsanjeev/retina-features/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for you to test the algorithms on your own fundus images.
+The [MESSIDOR](http://www.adcis.net/en/Download-Third-Party/Messidor.html) database has been used for demonstration here for which we are grateful.
 <br><br>
 ### Preprocessing
 ___